PhantomInsights/mexican-government-report/README.md

 In previous projects I have used some `NLP`  workflows, such as tokenizing words and sentences, but this time I wanted to do something a bit more complex.

 I learned several new things and their best practices.
-This new knowdledge will come in handy for future projects.
+This new knowledge will come in handy for future projects.

 The next steps are to build a `Machine Learning` model for sentiment analysis and evaluate next year's report with it.